LudovicEspeel/course-web-essentials/docs/31_communication/README.md

 * **Scalable**: MQTT implementation requires a minimal amount of code that consumes very little power in operations.
 The protocol also has built-in features to support communication with a large number of IoT devices.
 Hence, you can implement the MQTT protocol to connect with millions of these devices.

-* **Reliable**: Many IoT devices connect over unreliable cellular networks with low bandwidth and high latency.
+* **Reliable**: many IoT devices connect over unreliable cellular networks with low bandwidth and high latency.
 MQTT has built-in features that reduce the time the IoT device takes to reconnect with the cloud.
 It also defines three different quality-of-service levels to ensure reliability for IoT use cases— at most once (0), at least once (1), and exactly once (2).

 * **Secure**: MQTT makes it easy for developers to encrypt messages and authenticate devices and users using modern authentication protocols, such as OAuth, TLS1.3, Customer Managed Certificates, and more.